gholler-sopra/hydrator-plugins/core-plugins/docs/RowDenormalizer-batchaggregator.md

 ----------
 The following pointers describe the fields as displayed in the accelerator properties dialog box.

-**keyField:** Specify the name of the column in the input record which will be used to group the raw data.
+**keyField:** Specify the name of the column in the input record which is to be used to group the raw data.
 For Example, id.

 **nameField:** Specify the name of the column in the input record which contains the names of output schema columns.
 For example, if input records have columns 'id', 'attribute', 'value', and the 'attribute' column contains 'FirstName', 'LastName', 'Address', the output record will have column names as 'FirstName', 'LastName', 'Address'.